 - Where is this money coming from?

 - Do we know as much about the host country(ies) as we would like to?

-The GEC offers many resources for families on our Preparing for Departure pages.
+The GEC offers many preparing for departure resources for families on our Prepare pages.
 The time just before departure is stressful for both students and parents.
 During this time, students may be excited, frazzled or jittery to start their program.
 You may have to calm your students and reassure them that study away, though challenging, is not impossible to do.

 While your student is away, it’s important that you support your student.
 They will experience a number of highs and lows as they adjust to their new environment (even within the borders of the United States).
 The roller coaster ride of this adjustment is known as culture shock.

 Culture shock encompasses the range of good and bad days/experiences that can be bewildering for both the student and observers.
 How long and how strongly a student experiences culture shock varies from individual to individual.
 When a student experiences a bad day during culture shock, encourage your student to go out and explore the local area, or to try something they’ve never done before.

 Journaling is a great way for students to track their emotions and feelings.
 If your student does journal, tell them to write down both the good and the bad while abroad.
 Remind your student that they are abroad to study, but should take advantages of the opportunities present in another country.